genext/obsidian/3. English/Vocabulary/m.md

 mondo ![[100. media/audio/10930.mp3]] ![[100. media/audio/11502.mp3]]
 ?
 An informal term, often used in slang, meaning extreme or large in size, scope, or impact.
- In certain contexts, "~" refers to a genre of films that depict sensationalized and often shocking content, characterized by documentary-style footage
+ In certain contexts, "~" refers to a genre of films that.![[100. media/image/9282.jpg|200]] depict sensationalized and often shocking content, characterized by documentary-style footage

 **Synonyms:
 **Adjective: Huge, enormous, extreme, outlandish, bizarre